AhmedAwadAwwad/SamsungDataCleaning/README.md

 #### Supplementary Stuff
-The last bits of code in the `run_analysi.R` file just share how I wrote the `tidyDataMeans` data frame into a text file, and how to take the generated file and re-load it into R.
+The last bits of code in the `run_analysis.R` file just share how I wrote the `tidyDataMeans` data frame into a text file, and how to take the generated file and re-load it into R.

+Reading generated file into R:

+`tidyDataMeans<-read.table("tidyDataMeans.txt",header = T)`